UWrc/UWrc.github.io/docs/hyak101/basics/nn_batch.md

 #### Truncated for website view
 ```

 The lines in the script beginning with `#SBATCH` are sbatch directives, or flags passed to sbatch which give instructions about the job we are requesting.
 This script requests a single node, single task job with 10G of RAM for a maximum time of 1 hour.
-See [**SLURM sbatch documentation**](https://slurm.schedmd.com/sbatch.html) for the full list of options.
+See [**Slurm sbatch documentation**](https://slurm.schedmd.com/sbatch.html) for the full list of options.
 Remember to use `hyakalloc` to find which accounts and partitions are available to you.
 If you have a `compute` parition, replace `--parition=ckpt` with `--partition=compute` and your job will be scheduled faster because you will be requesting a job on resources you can use with priority access.

 Once you have edited the script to fit your needs, you can submit it with `sbatch`.